 — President Barack Obama, September 26, 2016

-It’s National Voter Registration Day 2015.
-As we head into a presidential election year, finding out what you need to know about the election process, voting, and voter registration has never been easier.
+It’s National Voter Registration Day 2016.
+As we head into a presidential election, finding out what you need to know about the election process, voting, and voter registration has never been easier.

 A great place to start?
 Visit the National Voter Registration Day website for voting information and resources, to register to vote or to update your registration, and to have a look at the social feed updated in real time for #CelebrateNVRD, and to find National Voter Registration Day events in your area.

 Another great place for voting and election information is the usa.gov website:

 - Learn about the Election Process, including the electoral college, caucuses and primaries.

 - Search for your Local Election Office by state